patrickbucher/programming-in-haskell/01-introduction.md

                         smaller = [a | a <- xs, a <= x]
                         bigger  = [b | b <- xs, b > x]

+Ex.
 5) What would be the effect of replacing <= by < in the original definition of `qsort`?
 Hint: consider the example `qsort [2,2,3,1,1]`.

 Elements equal to the first element would be omitted.
 The result would be a